frychicken/PiGen/README.md

 > With this update, you can customize your wordlist length!!!

-> For example: You can generate 4 numbers, 6 numbers or 10 numbers,... what ever you want
+> For example: You can generate 4 numbers, 6 numbers or 10 numbers,... whatever you want

 > Usage: Type in cmd: PiGen2.bat +number